PembaSherpa111/Holiday_Manager/README.md

 # Some Note on week number
 week 1 starts with the 1st Monday of the year.
 So, week 0 consist of the days before 1st Monday of the year.

+# Module used:
+json, beautifulsoup, requests, dataclass, datetime, and os